-- (1) Examples of grates subject to this standard include grates in grate inlets, the grate portion (non-curb-opening portion) of combination inlets, grates on storm sewer manholes, ditch grates, trench grates, and grates of spacer bars in slotted drains.
-Examples of ground surfaces include surfaces of roads (including bridges), driveways, parking areas, bikeways, plazas, sidewalks, lawns, fields, open channels, and stormwater system floors used to collect stormwater from the surface into a storm drain or surface water body. - 2.
-For curb-opening inlets, including curb-opening inlets in combination inlets, the clear space in that curb opening, or each individual clear space if the curb opening has two or more clear spaces, shall have an area of no more than 7.0 square inches, or be no greater than 2.0 inches across the smallest dimension. - b.
-The standard in Subparagraph a1 above does not apply: - 1.
-Where each individual clear space in the curb opening in existing curb-opening inlet does not have an area of more than 9.0 square inches; - 2.
-Where the municipality agrees that the standards would cause inadequate hydraulic performance that could not practicably be overcome by using additional or larger storm drain inlets; - 3.
+Examples of grates subject to this standard include grates in grate inlets, the grate portion (non-curb-opening portion) of combination inlets, grates on storm sewer manholes, ditch grates, trench grates, and grates of spacer bars in slotted drains.
+Examples of ground surfaces include surfaces of roads (including bridges), driveways, parking areas, bikeways, plazas, sidewalks, lawns, fields, open channels, and stormwater system floors used to collect stormwater from the surface into a storm drain or surface water body.

+iii.
+For curb-opening inlets, including curb-opening inlets in combination inlets, the clear space in that curb opening, or each individual clear space if the curb opening has two or more clear spaces, shall have an area of no more than seven (7.0) square inches, or be no greater than two (2.0) inches across the smallest dimension.

+2. The standard in A.1. above does not apply:

+- i.
+Where each individual clear space in the curb opening in existing curbopening inlet does not have an area of more than nine (9.0) square inches; - ii.
+Where the municipality agrees that the standards would cause inadequate hydraulic performance that could not practicably be overcome by using additional or larger storm drain inlets; - iii.
 Where flows from the water quality design storm as specified in N.J.A.C.
-7:8 are conveyed through any device (e.g., end-of-pipe netting facility, manufactured treatment device, or a catch basin hood) that is designed, at a minimum, to prevent delivery of all solid and floatable materials that could not pass through one of the following: - (a) A rectangular space 4.625 inches long and 1.5 inches wide (this option does not apply for outfall netting facilities); or - (b) A bar screen having a bar spacing of 0.5 inch.
+7:8 are conveyed through any device (e.g., end of pipe netting facility, manufactured treatment device, or a catch basin hood) that is designed, at a minimum, to prevent delivery of all solid and floatable materials that could not pass through one of the following: - a.
+A rectangular space four and five-eighths (4.625) inches long and one and one-half (1.5) inches wide (this option does not apply for outfall netting facilities); or - b.
+A bar screen having a bar spacing of 0.5 inches.

-Note that these exemptions do not authorize any infringement of requirements in the Residential Site Improvement Standards for bicycle-safe grates in new residential development [N.J.A.C.
-5:21-4.18(b)2 and 7.4(b)1].
+Note that these exemptions do not authorize any infringement of requirements in the Residential Site Improvement Standards for bicycle safe grates in new residential development (N.J.A.C.
+5:21-4.18(b)2 and 7.4(b)1).

-- 4. Where flows are conveyed through a trash rack that has parallel bars with one-inch spacing between the bars, to the elevation of the water quality design storm as specified in N.J.A.C.
-7:8; or - 5.
+- iv.
+Where flows are conveyed through a trash rack that has parallel bars with one-inch (1 inch) spacing between the bars, to the elevation of the Water Quality Design Storm as specified in N.J.A.C.
+7:8; or - v.
 Where the New Jersey Department of Environmental Protection determines, pursuant to the New Jersey Register of Historic Places Rules at N.J.A.C.
-7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register-listed historic property.
+7:4-7.2(c), that action to meet this standard is an undertaking that constitutes an encroachment or will damage or destroy the New Jersey Register listed historic property.

-§ 21-42.8.
-Safety Standards for Stormwater Management Basins.
-[Ord. #2463, 3-9-2021, added]
+§ 21-42.8 Safety Standards for Stormwater Management Basins:

-- a.
-This section sets forth requirements to protect public safety through the proper design and operation of stormwater management BMPs.
-This section applies to any new stormwater management BMP. - b.
-The provisions of this section are not intended to preempt more stringent municipal or county safety requirements for new or existing stormwater management BMPs.
-Municipal and county stormwater management plans and ordinances may, pursuant to their authority, require existing stormwater management BMPs to be retrofitted to meet one or more of the safety standards in Subsection 21-42.8c1, 2 and 3 for trash racks, overflow grates, and escape provisions at outlet structures.
+- A. This section sets forth requirements to protect public safety through the proper design and operation of stormwater management BMPs.
+This section applies to any new stormwater management BMP. - B. The provisions of this section are not intended to preempt more stringent municipal or county safety requirements for new or existing stormwater management BMPs.

+Municipal and county stormwater management plans and ordinances may, pursuant to their authority, require existing stormwater management BMPs to be retrofitted to meet one or more of the safety standards in Section 21-42.8.C.1, C.2, and C.3 for trash racks, overflow grates, and escape provisions at outlet structures.